opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

 }
 ```

-When forwarding the object to the Policy Engine OPA,
-the requirement is to encapsulate it inside a `input` object, like this:
+When forwarding the object to the Policy Engine OPA, it should be encapsulated inside an `input` object, like this:

 ```json
 {